stacklandsdev/modding-wiki/source/guides/cards.rst

 ``Cards`` class as well.

 .. note::
-	The names of the dollar cards from the Stacklands 2000 DLC have been adjusted on this page to improve the readability of this page, please be aware of this when trying to find those cards by their names.
+	The names of the dollar cards from the Stacklands 2000 DLC have been adjusted on this page to improve readability, please be aware of this when trying to find those cards by their names.

 .. list-table::
     :header-rows: 1